abinit/abinit/doc/tutorial/spin.md

 This tutorial aims at showing how to get the following physical properties:

-* the total magnetization of a ferromagnetic material
+* the total magnetization of a ferromagnetic (or ferrimagnetic) material
-* the magnetization of an antiferromagnetic material
+* the estimation of the atom magnetic moment
 * analyse the total density of states per spin direction
 * analyse the density of states per atom and per spin direction
 * look at the effect of spin-orbit coupling for a non magnetic system